 \section{Introduction}

-The goal of this note is to build $\tau$-functions for the 2D Toda lattice hierarchy out of natural generalizations of Schur measures.
-Schur measures were introduced by Okounkov in \cite{okounkovschurmeasures} and are probability measures on the set of Young diagrams parametrized by two countable sets of parameters $t=(t_1,t_2,\dots)$, $t'=(t_1',t_2',\dots) \subset \C$ giving rise to determinantal point processes on $\Z + 1/2$ via the map $\lambda \to \{\lambda_i -i +1/2 \}$ with a correltaion kernel $K_{t,t'}$.
-It is proved in \cite{okounkovschurmeasures}, Theorem 3, that Fredholm determinants $\det(1- K_{t,t'})_{l^2(n+1/2,n+3/2,\dots)}$ are $\tau$-functions of the 2D Toda lattice hierarchy, where the parameters $t$ and $t'$ play the r\^ole of the time parameters.
+The goal of this note is to build tau-functions for the 2D Toda lattice hierarchy out of natural generalizations of Schur measures or, equivalently, of multiplicative functionals of Schur measures.
+Schur measures were introduced by Okounkov in \cite{okounkovschurmeasures} and are probability measures on the set of Young diagrams parametrized by two countable sets of parameters $t=(t_1,t_2,\dots)$, $t'=(t_1',t_2',\dots) \subset \C$ giving rise to determinantal point processes on $\Z + 1/2$ via the map $\lambda \to \{\lambda_i -i +1/2 \}$ with a correlation kernel $K_{t,t'}$.
+It is proved in \cite{okounkovschurmeasures}, Theorem 3, that the Fredholm determinants $\det(1- K_{t,t'})_{\ell^2\{n+1/2,n+3/2,\dots\}}$ are tau--functions of the 2D Toda lattice hierarchy, where the parameters $t$ and $t'$ play the role of the time parameters.

-In the case when $t=t'=(L,0,0,\dots)$, $L>0$, the Schur measure is the poissonized Plancherel measure with parameter $L>0$, giving rise to the determinantal point process with the discrete Bessel kernel, see e.g. \cite{boo}, \cite{borodinbessel}.
-In \cite{cafassoruzza}, Theorem I, the authors derive integrable equations for Fredholm determinants of deformations of the Plancherel measure similar to the one obtained in \cite{okounkovschurmeasures}, see equation (A.21) there and equation (1.11) in \cite{cafassoruzza}.
+In the case when $t=t'=(L,0,0,\dots)$, $L>0$, the Schur measure is the poissonized Plancherel measure with parameter $L>0$, giving rise to the determinantal point process associated with the discrete Bessel kernel, see e.g. \cite{boo}, \cite{borodinbessel}.
+In \cite{cafassoruzza}, Theorem I, the authors derive integrable equations for Fredholm determinants of deformations of the Plancherel measure similar to the ones obtained in \cite{okounkovschurmeasures}, see equation (A.21) there and equation (1.11) in \cite{cafassoruzza}.
 Such deformations include the case of the finite temperature Bessel kernel as an example, see \cite{beteabouttier} and \cite{borodinperiodic}.
-Their proof lies on the fact that such Fredholm determinants may be seen as the expectation of a multiplicative functionnal under the original Plancherel measure, and then exploits the integrable structure of the discrete Bessel kernel and the related Riemann-Hilbert problem techniques.\\
+Their proof relies on the fact that such Fredholm determinants may be seen as the expectation of a multiplicative functional under the original Plancherel measure, and then exploits the integrable structure of the discrete Bessel kernel and the related Riemann-Hilbert problem techniques.\\